(Rich Minus passed away in 2016 at age 75. This was written for a tribute/benefit while he was alive).

 With Sexton’s drummer Jeff behind the wheel, the RV took off aimlessly at around 3 a.m. and Will yelled out, “Hey, isn’t that Rich Minus?”
 We looked out the window and saw an old hobo in a cowboy hat, kinda taking two steps forward, then one step backward and one sideways.
 Anyway, Will went out and brought him back to the RV, where Minus must’ve felt he’d found heaven.
 There was still lots of booze left and there was a guitar and old friends.
 Will’s mom used to go with Townes Van Zandt and so he grew up around all those drunken angels, like Rich Minus and Calvin Russell and Blaze Foley and Jubal Clark.

-With the RV parked in the lot at Riverside and Barton Springs where we found Rich, he sat on the little couch and sang a song called “How Can I Dance (When It Cost an Arm and a Leg to Get in)” and we all laughed.
-Will Sexton was an old man in the mind when he was a 16-year-old heartthrob.
+With the RV parked in the lot at Riverside and Barton Springs where we found Rich, he sat on the little couch and sang a song called “How Can I Dance (When It Cost an Arm and a Leg at the Door)” and we all laughed.
+Will Sexton was an old man in the mind when he was a teenage heartthrob.

 Calvin said Minus was a guy you got to know little by little.
-He was always so drunk when I’d run into him, at joints like the Hole In the Wall or the Austin Outhouse, that I never really got much, except that he was from San Antonio and used to have some sort of straight job like a college professor or something before he ran off and joined the song patrol.
+He was always overserved when I’d run into him, at joints like the Hole In the Wall or the Austin Outhouse, so I never really got much info, except that he was from San Antonio and used to have some sort of straight job like a college professor or something before he ran off and joined the song patrol.